 Fire stations are placed strategically throughout the District to protect property and the District population.
-The

-District uses defined response time standards, projected population densities and urban growth, as well as actual and planned traffic conditions to determine the best station sites to optimize response times.
+The District uses defined response time standards, projected population densities and urban growth, as well as actual and planned traffic conditions to determine the best station sites to optimize response times.
 The District continues to implement operational improvements in order to accomplish its strategic goals.
 The recent voter support of the increased replacement local operating levy will allow continued additional response stations and units to be added throughout the District.
-In addition to the Command Center, the District manages and directs services to the public from two Integrated Operations divisions serving defined geographic areas through the North Operating Center (now deployed from the Command Center as of July 1, 2016) and the South Operating Center.
+In addition to the Command Center, the District manages and directs services to the public from two Integrated Operations divisions serving defined geographic areas through the North Operating Center and the South Operating Center.